Like most programming languages, Python uses variables to store values. The =

 Video credits to Khan Academy

 Lists are used to store multiple elements.
-Elements in a list can of type (str
+Elements in a list can of type (str) or

 grocery = ['milk', 'eggs', 'juice', 'water', 'chicken'] numbers = [1,2,3,4,5]